dillonkearns/elm-pages/README.md

 see for yourself!
 Or check out https://elm-pages.com (find the source code in the [`examples/docs/`](https://github.com/dillonkearns/elm-pages/tree/master/examples/docs) folder).

 ## What's next?

 Take a look at the current projects to see the current priorities!

 https://github.com/dillonkearns/elm-pages/projects

+## Compatibility Key

+You will see an error if the NPM and Elm package do not have a matching Compatibility Key.
+Usually it's best to upgrade to the latest version of both the Elm and NPM packages when you upgrade.
+However, in case you want to install versions that are behind the latest, the Compatibility Key is included here for reference.

+Current Compatibility Key: 1.

 ## Contributors ✨